Massachusetts court rules for woman fired for medical marijuana use

 "The fact that the employee's possession of medical marijuana is in violation of federal law does not make it per se unreasonable as an accommodation," Gants wrote.

-The ruling by a unanimous six-judge panel noted that only the employee, not the company, could have been subject to prosecution under federal law for her drug use.
+The unanimous six-judge panel's ruling noted that only the employee, not the company, could have been subject to prosecution under federal law for her drug use.

-Massachusetts voters approved the medicinal use of marijuana in 2012, joining the majority of U.S. states to allow for the drug's medical use.
+Massachusetts voters approved the medicinal use of marijuana in 2012, joining the majority of U.S. states that allow for the drug's medical use.
 State voters in November went further, legalizing recreational use of marijuana.

-Matthew Fogelman, Barbuto's lawyer, called the ruling a "ground-breaking decision" for employees in the state.
+Matthew Fogelman, Barbuto's lawyer, called the ruling a "groundbreaking decision."

 "This is the highest court in Massachusetts recognizing that the use of medically prescribed marijuana is just as lawful as the use of any prescribed medication," he said.

-The ruling reversed a decision that had dismissed Barbuto's 2015 handicap discrimination claim against the company.
+The ruling reversed a decision that dismissed Barbuto's 2015 handicap discrimination claim against the company.
 It upheld the dismissal of other claims.

-A lawyer for the company did not respond to a request for comment.
+Michael Clarkson, a lawyer for the company, said it was considering its options.
+He said the company's lawyers are "confident that our client acted in accordance with the law."

-Barbuto said in her lawsuit that she had been prescribed medical marijuana to treat her Crohn's disease, which coupled with irritable bowel syndrome, left her with little or no appetite.
+Barbuto said in her lawsuit that she had been prescribed medical marijuana to treat her Crohn's disease, which coupled with irritable bowel syndrome, left her with little appetite.

 After she started using marijuana, Barbuto said she was able to maintain a healthy weight.

-Reporting by Nate Raymond; Editing by Scott Malone and Cynthia Osterman
+Reporting by Nate Raymond; Editing by Scott Malone, Cynthia Osterman and Jonathan Oatis